 Ultrasound-guided Nerve/Myofascial Plane Hydrodissection

-Patients will usually seek out this treatment after having exhausted standards of care with respect to pain management, including acupuncture, physiotherapy and/or surgical interventions.
+Patients will usually seek out this treatment after having exhausted standards of care concerning pain management, including acupuncture, physiotherapy, and/or surgical interventions.

 - Chronic / non-responsive lower back, shoulder, joint or musculoskeletal pain

 - Chronic post-surgical pain